Documentation of Malto

 The nearest relative of Malto, both genealogically and geographically, is Kurux.
 It is spoken in an area just to the south of Malto.
 Both belong to the Northern branch of the Dravidian language family along with Brahui, which is spoken in Pakistan.
 The dominant languages in the region are Hindi and Bangla of the Indo-Aryan language family, and Santali of the Munda branch of Austro-Asiatic language family.
 These languages are also used for communication beyond the Malto speaking community.

 Malto is not taught at school; children use it only as their home language and the domains of use of the language are unclear.
 Nonetheless, Malto is seen as a language distinct from its neighbouring languages, both by the speakers, the neighbouring communities speaking other languages and also by Census of India.

-The deposit comprises over 90 audio and video files.
+The collection comprises over 90 audio and video files.